Frequently Asked Questions - Cloud Migration Services

 Yes – Multiple migrations can be processed concurrently in a single RiverMeadow SaaS account.

 RiverMeadow provides a transient environment to support the conversion before servers are deployed into the target data center.
-No customer platform is required to support the migration.
+No customer platform is required to support the migration tool.

 What does it mean to migrate a server live?